lrdj/devD/_posts/2021-03-04-what-did-i-learn-last-year.md

 ---
 layout: 2023/post
 title: "What did I learn in 2020?"
+szubtitle: "Should I build a vision canvas with my stakeholders?"

-featured_image: /i/BM-report-B.png
+hero_image: /i/BM-report-B.png
+hero_image_alt: >
-alt: "I may be experienced, but I learn something new pretty much every project I work on"
+  I may be experienced, but I learn something new pretty much every project I work on

 categories:
- - "In things Dug cares about"
+ - Transformation
+ - Culture

 tags:
  - businessdesign